cicsdev/cics-banking-sample-application-cbsa/etc/install/springBootUI/doc/CBSA_Deploying_the_Payment_Customer_Services_Springboot_apps.md

 3. Package up the application with Maven.

-4. Copy the WAR file to the dropins directory.
+4. Copy the WAR file to the apps directory.

 5. Update the JVM Server.